 Remember: College Textbooks are designed to help you by providing

 Survey: Look over the chapter and get an idea of what it will cover.
-This will cognitively ease your way into the reading assignment.
+This will help you ease your way into the reading assignment.

-Question: Think about, “what is this chapter about?” and “what examples support the author’s point in the chapter?”
+Question: Think to yourself, “What is this chapter about?” and “What examples support the author’s main point in the chapter?”

 Review: This is an extremely important point.
 Try to do this a couple of times each week.
-By reviewing, you will begin to see the larger picture of the main concepts introduced.
-Think of this as an athlete or a musician who continues to practice and becomes better and better during his/her performances.
-The more you review the material (i.e., “practice”) the better your understanding will be of that topic because you are “exercising” your brain.
+By reviewing, you will begin to see the larger conceptual picture.
+Think of yourself as an athlete or a musician who continues to practice and becomes better and better during his/her performances.
+The more you review the material (i.e., “practice”), the better your understanding will be of that topic because you are “exercising” your brain.

 When reading challenging or dense texts, you can easily become overwhelmed and unsure of what you read.
 With this method, simply write a short summary at the bottom of each page as you read.
-This encourages you to process what you are reading, but also encourages the reader to annotates and make connections.
+This habit not only encourages you to process what you are reading, it also encourages you to annotate and make connections.

-Practice: Please go over the reading sample on the next page and write out what you think are the important points of the material.
+Practice: Please go over the reading passage on the next page and write out what you think are the most important points.
 A sample of what your questions/notes should look like appears right after the sample.

 Remember: Writing questions and notes may be time consuming at first, but keep in mind that you are not rewriting the chapter.
 Rather, you are picking out the important points and, as a result, you now have your review sheets prepared for the exam!